Rimsha Masih blasphemy case: Acquittal and emigration

 where they were given permanent residency on "humanitarian and compassionate grounds".

 Despite the fact that the case against her was thrown out, people in Pakistan accused of blasphemy are often subject to vigilante justice.

 According to the Canadian Immigration Minister Jason Kenney, a Pakistani contact asked him in January 2013 whether the family could come to Canada.
 "I said absolutely, if they could get her out.
 So a number of people did some very dangerous, delicate work to extricate her and her family from Pakistan, and we provided the necessary visas."

-Aug 17, 2013 the lawyer of cleric Khalid Chishti reported that a district judge in Islamabad granted his motion to acquit his Chishti, ruling that the prosecution had not brought forward sufficient evidence to convict the cleric.
+Aug 17, 2013 the lawyer of cleric Khalid Chishti reported that a district judge in Islamabad granted his motion to acquit Chishti, ruling that the prosecution had not brought forward sufficient evidence to convict the cleric.